 While I may refer you for academic counseling if you accumulate excessive absences and tardies, I will not drop you from this course.
-If you quit coming to class, at the end of the semester you will be awarded the grade that you have earned-just like every other student-based upon the work you have submitted.
-If you quit attending class and are not planning to return, I suggest you drop yourself, which will result in a W on your records.
+If you quit attending class and are not planning to return, I suggest you drop yourself before the last day to drop, which will result in a W on your records.
 Dropping will also remove you from the class roster, and you will no longer receive class emails.
+There may be other consequences of dropping a class, financial or otherwise.
+Check with an academic or financial aid advisor.